Antony Partos

 Antony Michael Partos is an Australian film and TV composer.
 He specialises in creating scores that blend both acoustic and electronic elements with a mix of world musical instruments.
-His feature film credits include Animal Kingdom (AFI Award for Best Feature Score) The Rover, Disgrace, The Home Song Stories (AFI Award for best feature score) and Unfinished Sky (AFI Award for best feature score).
+His feature film credits include Animal Kingdom (AFI Award for Best Feature Score) The Rover, Disgrace, The Home Song Stories (AFI Award for best feature score), Unfinished Sky (AFI Award for best feature score) and The Speedway Murders.

 His scores for TV dramas include The Slap (AGSC Award for Best TV Theme), Mabo (AGSC Award for Best Telemovie Score), Rake (AGSC Award for Best Music in a TV Series and Best Song for a TV Drama), Redfern Now (AACTA Award for Best Music Score in Television and Best Song for a TV Drama).

 Other projects include the United States feature film, 99 Homes, the award-winning score for the feature film Tanna (AACTA and Film Critics Circle Award), the feature documentary Sherpa (winner of the AGSC as well as AACTA award for best music for a documentary) alongside the drama series Love Child, Janet King and Jack Irish.